mihael-dev/High-Density-LineChart/README.md

-# High-Density Scatter Plot for Qlik Sense
+# High-Density line chart for Qlik Sense

 With this Qlik Sense extension a high-density line chart can be created.